Don't Stop My Beautification: Television drama

 The series stars Raiku as Haruomi, as his first leading role in a TV series; during his audition, which involved a scene at Spica Doll and experimenting with how to use his voice, he was not initially aware that the production was looking for a lead actor, and felt a lot of pressure due to the impact his part would have on the whole.
 He and Tomomi Maruyama, playing Momoe, both described feeling a mixture of excitement and anxiety over playing "beautiful" cross-dresser characters, having never worn women's clothes before; Raiku particularly described having difficulties with walking in high heels.
 In the end, he enjoyed the experience, and found that the role made him more conscious of elegance in acting.
 Shogo Sakamoto, playing Kokono, also found his role a challenge, and both he and Toman, playing Unipyo, said that they had to put effort into learning how to convincingly portray a cute cross-dresser; Keisuke Kida, playing Juka, had assumed that the Spica Doll staff would have been played by women.

-The opening theme, "Circle", was written and performed by Kana Hanazawa, who thought the fast-paced melody would suit the sudden turns in Haruomi's life.
+The opening theme, "Circle", was written by Kei Sugawara and performed by Kana Hanazawa, who thought the fast-paced melody would suit the sudden turns in Haruomi's life.
+It was released as a single on April 5, 2023, and as a music video featuring pixel art animation.
 The ending theme, "Onna Tomodachi" (おんなともだち), was written and performed by Uragirionigiri AKA Hanako, who intended for it to lyrically and melodically encourage Haruomi in his personal growth.